robocorp/actions-cookbook/deploy-digital-ocean/README.md

 ## Setup Digital Ocean

-You will need to setup an account with Digital Ocean and optinally [install the doctl](https://docs.digitalocean.com/reference/doctl/how-to/install/) command-line utility.
+You will need to setup an account with Digital Ocean and optionally [install the doctl](https://docs.digitalocean.com/reference/doctl/how-to/install/) command-line utility.
+This setup also requires your final Action Server code to be commited to a Github repository.

 ## Prepare your Action Server